![]() Artist's layout of future (third) Jewish temple. Click on the image to go to the article.

 If they do then another question arises.
 Just who will then step in as peacemaker?
 Who will see that the spoils are divided in a way that is considered equitable for that point in history?

 This alignment of the Temple with the Eastern Gate would only be appropriate.
-The architectural layout of the temple would surely have been to allow the Messiah to come "straight up" through the eastern gate and into His Temple.
-He would enter the city and go straight into the temple without doing any turning left or "jigs" as he entered the temple mount on His way into the temple.
+If we think about it it has to be this way.
+The architectural layout of the temple would surely have been set up to allow the Messiah to come "straight up" through the eastern gate and into His Temple.
+He would enter the city and go straight into the temple without doing any turning left or "jigs" or "zig-zags" as he entered the temple mount on His way up into the temple.

 Here is the issue.
 If the temple was in the center of the Temple Mount then Messiah would have to turn left upon entering the city.
-Turning left is just not good form for a returning King.
+Turning left is a bad thing.
+It is just not good form for a returning King, let alone the Messiah of Israel.
+It simply would not do.
 It is, in fact, unthinkable.
 Surely Zerubbabel, (and Solomon before him), were mindful of this when the temple was designed.
 It was a magnificent Temple.
 And we can be sure that it was meticulously and tastefully laid out.
 YHVH God Himself was the true divine Architect.
 He guided King David as the king prepared for his son Solomon to build the temple.
-We can well assume that the former two temples were faithfully constructed by the builders according to the blueprint of a holy and divine order.
-This would only be in keeping with the beauty our Messiah most assuredly deserves.
+We can well assume that the former two temples were faithfully constructed by the builders according to the sacred blueprint of a holy and divine order.
+This would only be in keeping with the beauty and the centrality our Messiah most assuredly deserves.

 As it happens, this northern site is being looked at by one of several Jewish groups who are working towards the rebuilding of the Hebrew Temple.
-The last temple, the second temple built by Zerubbabel and embellished by Herod, was destroyed by the Romans under Titus in 70 A.D..
+The last temple, the second temple built by Zerubbabel, as later embellished by Herod.
+This second temple was destroyed by the Romans under Titus in 70 A.D..

 As we look now at the present situation we see that the Dome of the Rock occupies the center of the Temple Mount.
 The future Third Temple could therefore be rebuilt to the north of the Dome and be on the same site as the former temple.
 There would be enough room to provide an acceptable easement between the two buildings.
 There would,in fact, be a clearance of 150 feet.
 This would allow the Dome to co-exist with the future Jewish Temple.
 It could be built to the north of the Dome of the Rock and straight opposite the Eastern Gate.

 But there would be a greater reality.
 YHVH/God was Abraham's covenant partner.
 And He was taking the initiative in the covenant.
-He would provide a Lamb.
+And there on the Temple Mount YHVH-God was making another divine promise.
+God would provide Himself a Lamb.

-YHVH would do the same for the family of Abraham as Abraham had shown himself willing to do for YHVH God.
+YHVH would do the same for the family of Abraham as Abraham had shown himself willing to do for YHVH-God.
 He would "provide a sacrifice".
 YHVH God would offer up His only son.
 This would happen at Calvary 2,000 years later.
-At that time another son, like Isaac, carried the wood for the sacrifice up the hill.
-The Son of God, carried a wooden cross up the hill.
+At that time another son, like Isaac, carried the wood for His own sacrifice up the hill.
+The Son of God, carried a wooden cross up the hill to Golgotha.
 That cross would be the altar upon which the final Sacrifice would be made for the sins of the world.

 These issues of blood covenant are not well understood by modern Christians in the west today.
 Even evangelicals, for the most part, do not understand the necessity of blood covenant witness.
-They do not understand blood covenant Christianity as it relates to their own New Covenant.
-This is the relationship they presently have with Jesus Christ/Yeshua Hamashiach.
-They are in a blood covenant relationship.
-But they do not understand what that means.
+They do not understand the consequences of blood covenant Christianity.
+They do not think that it relates to their own New Covenant.
+But they are deluded.
+This is the nature of the relationship they presently have with Jesus Christ/Yeshua Hamashiach.
+They are in a blood covenant two-way relationship with Him as a bride to the Bridegroom.
+That intimate union, until death do us part, is what the broken bread and the wine typifies.
+But they do not understand what this.

 Our God is not slack concerning His promises.
 He Himself would provide a sacrifice.
 Yes Abraham saw the ram caught by his horns, even with the thorns binding his head.
 Abraham then released his son and turned to see the sacrifice lamb that God had provided.
 So right there, on the temple mount, in the divine typology, was a picture of a promised future Sacrifice Lamb, the Holy One of Israel, the Meshiach ben Joseph or 'Suffering Servant' Isaiah spoke about.
 (Isa.53)